 Another good solution instead of banning all children from your wedding is setting an age limit, a child in the majority of countries is someone under the age of 18 so it has a very broad definition.
 We would recommend that you set the age limit at minimum 13 if not higher as 13-year-olds are generally mature enough to realize the scope and importance of a wedding.

 Plus 13-year-olds do not need someone hires to look after them or entertain them, in the 21st-century majority of children 13 and older have access to smartphones that can store addictive and engaging video games to bide their time on.
-Additionally, there are a lot of handheld consoles available such as the Nintendo Switch that allows children to play more in-depth video games easily anywhere.
+Additionally, there are a lot of handheld consoles available such as the Nintendo Switch that allows kids to play more in-depth video games easily anywhere.

-The 13-year-old age limit is just an example, it may be more suitable to set the age limit lower to allow children to come that are still too young to be left home alone as for example 13-year-olds can in most cases be left home alone in their rooms watching Youtube or playing video games.
+The 13-year-old age limit is just an example, it may be more suitable to set the age limit lower to allow kids to come that are still too young to be left home alone as for example 13-year-olds can in most cases be left home alone in their rooms watching Youtube or playing video games.
 But a 10-year-old legally in most countries cannot be left at home alone without any guardians over the age of 18.

 Moreover, you need to consider how late into the night your wedding ceremony and wedding after-party will go.
 As children generally go much earlier to sleep especially if they have school the very next day or need to complete homework before their school week starts.